 What this means if you Pay As You Go for your energy

 The price cap doesn’t put a limit on the total cost of your energy.
 Instead, it limits the amount you pay per unit of gas or unit of electricity – and for your daily standing charge.
-This means if your home uses more energy, costs can still rise.

 It can be helpful to think of it like filling up a car with petrol.
 The price per litre stays the same, but the total cost changes – depending on how much you fill up.